 - HIV Transmission

 - Infectious Diseases

 - STDs (other than HIV)

 Mugwanya KK, Donnell D, Celum C, Thomas KK, Ndase P, Mugo N, Katabira E, Ngure K, Baeten JM; Partners PrEP Study Team.
-Sexual behavior of heterosexual men and women receiving antiretroviral pre-exposure prophylaxis for HIV prevention: a longitudinal analysis.
+Sexual behaviour of heterosexual men and women receiving antiretroviral pre-exposure prophylaxis for HIV prevention: a longitudinal analysis.
 Lancet Infect Dis.
-2013 Dec; 13 (12):1021-8.
-PMID: 24139639.
+2013;13:1021-8. [original work].
+PMCID: 3920826.